+- 1.1 The requirements in this standard cover:

+- a) Impedance-protected motors;

+- b) Thermal-device-protected motors;

+- c) Thermal-protective devices; and

+- d) Motors with solid state thermal protection circuitry.
-- 1.1 The requirements in this standard cover: - a) Impedance-protected motors; - b) Thermal-device-protected motors; and - c) Thermal-protective devices. - 1.2 The requirements in this standard apply only to motors rated 600 V or less. - 1.3 The requirements in this standard do not cover: - a) A manual device for opening the circuit; - b) A motor intended for use in a hazardous location; - c) Motors employing a device that serves as a motor protector and a manual motor controller; - d) Motors employing a motor protector with contacts that control a relay coil in a motor starter; - e) Motors protected by devices responsive to current only; - f) Sealed (hermetic) type motor compressors; - g) Impedance-protected motors employing an automatic-starting switch; or - h) Thermal cutoff devices.
-Thermal cutoffs are covered by UL 1020, Standard for Thermal Cutoffs for Use in Electrical Appliances and Components.

-1.4 The requirements in this standard are intended to evaluate a specific motor with a given protector.
-When either the motor or the protector is changed, a separate evaluation is required.
+- 1.2 The requirements in this standard apply only to motors rated 600 V or less. - 1.3 The requirements in this standard do not cover: - a) A manual device for opening the circuit; - b) A motor intended for use in a hazardous location; - c) Motors employing a device that serves as a motor protector and a manual motor controller; - d) Motors employing a motor protector with contacts that control a relay coil in a motor starter; - e) Motors protected by devices responsive to current only; - f) Sealed (hermetic) type motor compressors; - g) Impedance-protected motors employing an automatic-starting switch; or - h) Thermal cutoff devices.
+Thermal cutoffs are covered by UL 1020, Standard for Thermal Cutoffs for Use in Electrical Appliances and Components. - 1.4 The requirements in this standard are intended to evaluate a specific motor, protector, and motor/protector combination.
+When either the motor, the protector, or the motor/protector combination is changed, a separate evaluation is required.

-1.5 A product that contains features, characteristics, components, materials, or systems new or different from those covered by the requirements in this Standard, and that involve a risk of fire, electric shock, or injury to persons shall be evaluated using the appropriate additional component and end-product requirements as required to maintain the level of safety as originally anticipated by the intent of this Standard.
-A product whose features, characteristics, components, materials, or systems conflict with specific requirements or provisions of this Standard is not judged to comply with this Standard.
-Where appropriate, revision of requirements are proposed and adopted in conformance with the methods employed for development, revision, and implementation of this Standard.
+1.5 A product that contains features, characteristics, components, materials, or systems new or different from those covered by the requirements in this standard, and that involves a risk of fire or of electric shock or injury to persons shall be evaluated using appropriate additional component and end-product requirements to maintain the level of safety as originally anticipated by the intent of this standard.
+A product whose features, characteristics, components, materials, or systems conflict with specific requirements or provisions of this standard does not comply with this standard.
+Revision of requirements shall be proposed and adopted in conformance with the methods employed for development, revision, and implementation of this standard.